At Greenfields we identify a child as having Special Educational needs or a disability if they;

 A child may be put on and then taken off the SEN register at any point during their time in Primary school, depending on their progress and level of need.
 Parents are informed if their child is placed on or removed from the register as part of review meetings or by letter if appropriate.

 Each class teacher has access to the register to ensure they hold up to date information about each child in their class.
-It is also recorded on SIMS, the schools information management system, if a child is on the register and when they were placed on it.
+It is also recorded on ARBOR, the schools information management system, if a child is on the register and when they were placed on it.

 There is a full set of information pages related to SEND within primary schools and the Local Offer for Kent schools to be found at https://www.kelsi.org.uk/special-education-needs/special-educational-needs

 Here you can learn more about the Mainstream Core Standards, SEN Support, Statutory Assessment requests and Education Health Care Plans as well as other aspects of specialist provision in Kent.
+The links below also connect you with a range of information and support services in Kent.